cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 (3 rows)
 ```

-The columns of this system are described as follows:
+The columns of this system are described as follows.

-- `dbid`, uniquely identifies a segment.
+- `dbid`: uniquely identifies a segment.
-- `content`, uniquely identifies segment pair (primary and mirror).
-The primary and the corresponding mirror will have the same content ID, but different `dbid`s.
+- `content`: uniquely identifies segment pairs (primary and mirror).
+The primary and the corresponding mirror will have the same `content` ID, but different `dbid` values.
 The master has the `content` value of `-1`.
 The worker instances have incremental content values of `0`, `1`, `2`, `3`...
-- `role`, the current role of the segment.
+- `role`: the current role of the segment.
-- `preferred_role`, the role of the segment in the original configuration.
+- `preferred_role`: the role of the segment in the original configuration.
 Note that if an original mirror instance has taken over and become primary now, the role will be changed.
 This column records the original role.
-- `mode`, the mode of the segment.
+- `mode`: the mode of the segment.
 The value options are `s` (in sync), `c` (in change tracking), and `r` (in recovery).
-- `status`, the status of the segment.
+- `status`: the status of the segment.
 The value options are `u` (up) and `d` (down).
-- `port`, the listening port of the segment.
+- `port`: the listening port of the segment.
 For clients, only the listening port of the master is important.
 The segment listening ports are important for the master to communicate with them.
-- `hostname`, the hostname of the segment.
+- `hostname`: the hostname of the segment.
-- `address`, each host can have different network controllers with different IP addresses and different names associated with them.
+- `address`: each host can have different network controllers with different IP addresses and different names associated.
-- `datadir`, the data directory where data is stored for each segment.
+- `datadir`: the data directory where data is stored for each segment.

+**Exercise**

-Exercise: Connect to the CBDB cluster that you have created and take a look at the `gp_segment_configuration` table.
-Try to learn the rows and columns and connect it to the cluster configuration file that you used to create the cluster.
+Connect to the CBDB cluster that you have created and take a look at the `gp_segment_configuration` table.
+Try to learn the rows and columns.
+Take a look at the cluster configuration file that you used to create the cluster.

 ## 4. Management utilities

-Management utilities in CloudBerry DB are command-line tools used to administer and manage the database cluster.
+Management utilities in CBDB are command-line tools used to administer and manage the database cluster.
 Some key points:

 - They allow performing tasks like starting, stopping, and configuring the database.
 - Help monitor the health and status of the cluster.